Table of Contents

 Without this substance, the surface tension at the water/air border would be so high that the alveoli would collapse in the process of exhalation and would not inflate anymore (atelectasis = not inflated alveolus).
 For medical practitioners it is worthwhile to study this substance in detail:

-The major part (90 %) of this anti-atelectasis factor consists of phospholipids (dipalmitoylphosphatidylcholine = lecithin) and remaining part (10 %) consists of surfactant proteins.
+The major part (90 %) of this anti-atelectasis factor consists of phospholipids (dipalmitoylphosphatidylcholine = lecithin) and the remaining part (10 %) consists of surfactant proteins.
 The phospholipids lower the surface tension of the fluid film on the alveolar surface.
 Surfactant is produced and secreted by type II pneumocytes and is stored in storing organelles (lamellar bodies).

 Due to the amphiphilic characteristic (has both hydrophilic and hydrophobic characteristics)of phospholipids, they spread as a monomolecular layer over the water/air border after exocytosis out of the type II cells.
 A great part of the surfactant is re-used (recirculation: reuptake and renewed liberation out of type II cells), the rest is eliminated by alveolar macrophages.